Housiadas/Laravel-WebGram-app/README.md

 # Laravel-WebGram-app
-This is a website that clones the functionalities of Instagram.
-It was built based on Laravel framework.
+This is a website that clones some functionalities of Instagram, such as follow button, feed of the followers, add posts, etc. It was built based on Laravel framework.

 ### Laravel installation and environment set up.
 * install composer dependency manager for PHP.